okkevaneck/prospr/docs/source/installation.rst

     $ pip install prospr

 Congratulations!
 Prospr is now installed.
-Check out the :doc:`quickstart` to see how to use the basics, or read the :doc:`manpages` for all functionality.
+Check out the :doc:`quickstart` to see how to use the basics, or read the :doc:`api` for all functionality.

 C++ core